ninewise/dissertation/introduction/chapter.md

 Similar to a genome, the collection of an organism's proteins is called its proteome, with the corresponding study called proteomics.
-Since a protein performs a function, studying the proteome of an organism provides insight in what this organism can do.
+Since a protein performs a function, studying the proteome of an organism provides insight in what this organism is doing.
 Large scale proteomics studies may follow the same pattern as genomics studies: the proteins are segmented, often with trypsin.
 The protein sequence of these segments, called (tryptic) peptides, is then determined by for